n-actuarial/r-shiny-intro/README.md

 ## Prerequisite

 1. R programming
-2. Rstudio or Visual Studio Code
+2. RStudio or Visual Studio Code

 ## What you need to learn